sleeplessinc/webserver/README.md

 This is a node module for development purposes or very light-duty, low-security webservice.

-It lets you create a webserver with HTTPS and websockets with a minimal amount of difficulty.
+It lets you create a webserver with HTTPS (using greenlock-express) and websockets with a minimal amount of difficulty:

 	npm install webserver

+	node example.js EMAIL_ADDRESS DOMAIN_NAME

+For example:

-	node example.js
+	node example.js you@example.com example.com

 See example.js for details on usage.